Youssef-Beltagy/GoogleTrends-DataCollector/docs/README.md

 If the program exits because of retry errors, the reason is likely that Google started throttling requests from your ip.
 The best way to overcome this issue is to use a vpn like nordvpn and change your ip address.
 Alternatively, you can simply wait for 4-6 hours or pass a list of proxy servers as an argument to this program.
 However, proxy servers significantly slowed down this program's execution and reduced its reliability.

-You can then rerun the program.
+You can then rerun the program (You don't have to setup the containers again: just run).
 Intermediate values are saved in the redis database between program iterations.
-And even if you remove the docker containers, the redis database will be rebuilt from the snapshot in the output directory.
+And even if you rebuild the docker containers, the redis database will be rebuilt from the snapshot in the output directory.

 ## Help